Böhler-Uddeholm

 Böhler-Uddeholm is an Austrian company specialized in producing tool steel and special forgings.
-It was formed in 1991 as a result of a merger between the Austrian parastatal Böhler and of Uddeholms AB of Sweden.
+It was formed in 1991 as a result of a merger between the Austrian parastatal Böhler and Uddeholms AB of Sweden.
 The company has production sites in Austria, Germany, Sweden, Brazil, Belgium, Turkey, China, United States and Mexico.
-As of September 2008 it is a wholly owned subsidiary of voestalpine.
+As of September 2008, it is a wholly owned subsidiary of voestalpine.